 With a proper air conditioning system, you can easily regulate the temperatures depending on the weather changes to suit your needs.
 They can also be switched on and off to save on electricity costs.

-It would help if you also considered the labour intensity of the stove.
+It would help if you also considered the labor intensity of the stove.
 In case you have enough storage space for the wood pellets, then you have the luxury to purchase them in bulk and avoid making numerous trips to buy.
 However, you are short of storage facilities, then consider using electric appliances for this purpose.

 Alternatively, instead of a wood pellet stove, or a wall chimney, you can opt to install a mantel at a strategic point in the basement.
 Mantels are automated electric appliances that emulate the traditional chimney.
 They are fully customizable and can be modified or adjusted from time to time to suit your needs from time to time.
 They also require little interaction since they operate on a remote control